 Classically (“classical” means “before quantum mechanics”) the interaction that we see between a polorized photon and a polarizer is impossible.
 It should be that if you have a vertically polarized photon and it tries to pass through a horizontal polarizer, at any time, it’ll be stopped.
 A bunch of do-nothing measurements shouldn’t change that.
 In the example above, the rotators should make it so that with each rotator the chance of the photon getting through the next horizontal polarizer gets smaller and smaller.

 But the quantum mechanical nature of measurements is different and very weird.
 If light passes through a polarizer it comes out having the same polarization as the polarizer, without actually changing or being affected by the polarizer (this is where the weirdness of quantum mechanics comes in).
-A classical photon (or a classical anything) needs to in one particular state.
+A classical photon (or a classical anything) needs to be in one particular state.
 But in quantum mech, as demonstrated by the Stern-Gerlach experiment (among others), even when you know that a photon is polarized in one particular direction, it’s still in multiple states.
 It’s just a matter of picking a “basis”.
 For example, a vertical state is combination of the two diagonal states.

 Not only can you halt the change of a quantum system through measurement, you can induce change.
 For example, you can rotate the polarization of light by measuring it a few times.

 If you shoot vertically-polarized light at a horizontal polarizer, nothing will get through (there’s no in ).
 But if you shoot it at a diagonal polarizer first, half will get through the diagonal polarizer ( is half and half ), and then half of that will get through the horizontal polarizer ( is half and half ).
-Just by measuring the polarization, some of the light has been changed been changed from vertical to horizontal! (the rest is destroyed)
+Just by measuring the polarization, some of the light has been changed from vertical to horizontal! (the rest is destroyed)

 By replacing the single 45° intermediate polarizer with a fan of dozens of polarizers you can get almost all of the light through and rotate the polarization as much as you like.
 In fact, this is the essential idea behind how most polarization rotators work.
 For example, in the face of a digital watch, or in every pixel of an LCD screen, there’s a layer of liquid crystal that twists when an electrical voltage is passed through it.
 It goes from acting like a series of vertical polarizers, to acting like a fan that can rotate light.
 In this way it can rotate the polarization of the light to either pass through or be stopped by a stationary polatizer, which is generally the outer-most surface of the screen.